pooyavahidi/content/ai/neural_networks.md

 - The hidden layers can have the same activation function or different activation functions depending on the problem and performance.
 - The **output layer** is determined by the type of the problem we are solving.
 The output of this layer should provide the model's prediction, so we choose the activation function of this layer based on what we are predicting.
 For example, if we are solving a binary classification problem, we can use the Sigmoid Function as the activation function of the output layer, and if we are solving a multi-class classification problem, we can use the **Softmax** Function as the activation function of the output layer.

+**Logit**:<br>
+For the classification problems, where the output layer has an activation function like **Softmax** or **Sigmoid**, the Linear Transformation of the output layer is also called **Logit**.
+The logit is the output of the output layer before applying the activation function.

 **Derive the Prediction of $\hat{y}$ from the Output of the Neural Network**:<br>

 The output of the neural network is the output of the output layer.
 The output layer is the last layer of the neural network.

+Depending on the problem we are solving and the output layer activation function, we derive the prediction of the target variable $\hat{y}$ in different ways.
+For example, if we are solving regression problems, the output of the neural network is the prediction of the target variable $\hat{y}$ without any further processing.
+But if we are solving classification problems, we usually use **Softmax** or **Sigmoid** activation functions in the output layer, and the output of the neural network need further processing to derive the prediction of the target variable $\hat{y}$.

 Let's say in the above example we are solving a binary classification problem, and we designed the output layer to have only one neuron with Sigmoid function as the activation function.
 The output of the neural network is the output of this neuron: